Eddie Mukahanana: Playing career

 He was a member of the Zimbabwe national football team during the 1998 FIFA World Cup Qualifiers.
-He also received 14 youth national team caps playing on the U17 and U20 National teams during the COSAFA Youth Championships.
+He also received youth national team call ups to the U17 and U20 National teams during the COSAFA Youth Championships.

-His professional career started with Highlanders FC and then moved to Zimbabwe Saints in the Zimbabwe Premier Soccer League making his debut at age of 17-year 2 months.
+His professional career started with Highlanders FC and then moved to Zimbabwe Saints in the Zimbabwe Premier Soccer League making his debut at the age of 17-year 2 months.

 In the United States (1995–2000) he attended the University of Montevallo on a soccer scholarship, from where he would then travel every summer break to play for Zimbabwe Saints until 2000.

 In the United States, Mukahanana played for the Central Coast Roadrunners (USL) in 1996 and 2001 Des Moines Menace (PDL).

 Retirement in 2002 due to an injury.

 After retirement from professional soccer, Mukahanana joined Victoria United at the end of 2002 season before finally turning to coaching full-time.